teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 - Join the unoffical Cats Discord!: https://discord.catsblenderplugin.xyz

-#### Warning, Cats has changed UI wise, please [click here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/wiki/Features) to see the new UI features.

 You can find both 3.6, 4.1 and 4.2 blender releases [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases), ensure you are using the one for your blender version!

 - You can find the development version for Blender 3.6 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-36-dev).